hashicorp/vscode-terraform/DEVELOPMENT.md

 ## Writing Grammar Unit Tests

-Unit tests are Terraform files with `vscode-tmgrammar-test` token lines specifying which TextMate grammer should be resolved.
+Unit tests are Terraform files with `vscode-tmgrammar-test` token lines specifying which TextMate grammar should be resolved.

 For example: